kstasik/schema-tools/README.md

     - merge-openapi
 - [Tera](https://github.com/Keats/tera) (jinja2) **code generator** with custom templates support

-It is designed to speed up development of mircoservices heavly using json objects (json schemas on api level as well events).
+It is designed to speed up development of microservices heavly using json objects (json schemas on api level as well events).

 Main differences in approach between other solutions like `openapi-generator`: